 The distance learning classes will be offered online Tuesday and Thursday between 6:30pm and 8:30pm Eastern Time.

 The Post-Master’s DNP track is designed to prepare APRNs and nurse executives with the highest level of education in nursing practice.
 DNP graduates may teach in academic settings however the course work does not prepare the student with the science of pedagogy.
 Students interested in receiving courses in education may consider a Post-Master’s certificate in Nursing Education to build on their clinical degree.
 Students may also consider our PhD program which prepares teacher-scholars for academic settings.

 No. GRE scores are not required.

 Students must have completed a graduate level research course and received a grade of B or higher.
 Students should be familiar with Microsoft Word, PowerPoint and Excel.

 The Post-Master’s DNP track is highly competitive.
 A 3.5 grade point average is required for admission.

 Applicants must hold a national certification in their area of specialty.
 For nurse executives, the approved certification is the ANCC’s NE-BC or NEA-BC certification.

-The tuition is $44,480 and accepted students pay a non-refundable $1,000 seat deposit.
+The tuition is $44,480 and accepted students pay a non-refundable $1,000 seat deposit for graduation expenses.
 This fee is not applied towards tuition.
 The University bills a student fee of $50 per semester.
-Military (veterans, as well as active duty and reservists), as well as employees of clinical partners may be eligible for a 15% tuition reduction, please contact the Program Coordinator for more information.
+Military (veterans, as well as active duty and reservists), as well as employees of clinical partners may be eligible for a 15% tuition reduction; please contact the Assistant Director of the Program for more information.